What is 30 hours and who is it for?

 A wealth of adult led and child initiated activities support and extend the children’s learning within a practical and exciting curriculum.

 By providing an environment within the EYFS Unit children are confident to continue their learning within a familiar space with familiar adults.

 Children are provided with opportunities to develop independence and self help skills.

 Each week children visit the woodland to investigate, explore and learn about the world around them.

 Children’s learning is recorded using floor books, which document their experiences and understanding.
-These are shared with parents and families through Twitter and Tapestry.
+These are shared with parents and families through Twitter and Seesaw.

 Children have the opportunity to develop their storytelling through Helicopter Stories and the Over and Over approach.

-We have established partnerships with parents through the use of Tapestry and Twitter which allows parents to share the learning experiences of their children.
+We have established partnerships with parents through the use of Seesaw and Twitter which allows parents to share the learning experiences of their children.